TRUMP SUPPORTERS: Mother and sons kicked out of rally…but the reason is unclear

 “No, I still love Trump,.
 I like Trump a lot.
 Hes one of my favorite Presidents we’ve had,” said Titus.

-The family has wrote a letter to the trump administration asking why this happened.
-We have also reached out to the administration for answers– we are waiting to here back.
+The family has written a letter to the Trump Administration asking why this happened.
+We have also reached out to the administration for answer, we are waiting to here back.